 Conditions.
-The conditions were the same as in Experiments 1 and 3, but with an additional factor to account for the comparison type- either visuals containing object matches as well as relational matches (the shapes version of Experiment 1) or visuals containing only relations (Experiment 3).
-Thus, the experiment followed a 4 Placement (horizontal, oblique 1, oblique 2, vertical) x 2 Triplets (horizontal vs. vertical), x 2 Concordance (same vs. different) x 2 Comparison Type (objects+relations vs. relations), within-subjects design.
-In addition, Comparison Type was presented in a blocked, counterbalanced order (see details, below); thus, the presentation order (objects+relations first or relations first) served as a between subjects factor.
+The conditions were the same as in Experiments 1 and 3, but with an additional factor to account for the comparison type-either visuals containing object matches as well as relational matches (the shapes version of Experiment 1) or visuals containing only relations (Experiment 3).
+Thus, the experiment followed a 4 Placement (horizontal, Oblique 1, Oblique 2, vertical) $\times$ 2 Triplets (horizontal versus vertical) $\times$ 2 Concordance (same vs. different) $\times$ 2 Comparison Type (Objects + Relations vs. Relations-only), within-subjects design.
+In addition, comparison type was presented in a blocked, counterbalanced order (see details to follow); thus, the presentation order (Objects + Relations first or Relations-only first) served as a between-subjects factor.

-Materials and Procedure.
+Materials and procedure.
 The materials were identical to Experiment 3 and the shape version of Experiment 1.
-As in prior experiments, participants were told to respond as fast and as accurately as possible, and were encouraged to take a break between trials if they found themselves inattentive or drowsy.
+As in prior experiments, participants were told to respond as fast and as accurately as possible and were encouraged to take a break between trials if they found themselves inattentive or drowsy.